Krishnan-CS/GL_DSBA/README.md

 # Hackathon: Customer Experience Prediction
 * Two-day competition to achieve a high prediction score based on accuracy.
-* Developed a quick solution by creating 2 XGB models with different sets of features, and combining their probabilities for a final score.
+* Used ensemble modeling techniques by combining 2 XGB models with different sets of features.
 * Finished as the **top-ranked** participant.

 # Inferential Statistics